Insufficient Credit for Approval

 Debt consolidation can also result in prolonged repayment periods, extending the time it takes to become debt-free.
 While monthly payments may decrease initially, the longer repayment term means more interest paid over time, ultimately costing more in the long run.

-Understanding Debt Consolidation Process
+Understanding the Debt Consolidation Process

 Pros and Cons